Overview

 Risks of an oral glucose tolerance test

-Some people feel sick (nausea) and cannot tolerate a sweet drink while they are pregnant.
-If you cannot manage to have all the sugary drink, we can book your oral glucose tolerance test for another date.
+Some people feel sick (nausea) and cannot tolerate a sweet drink while they're pregnant.
+If you cannot manage all of the sugary drink, we can book your oral glucose tolerance test for another date.

 Getting your results